 - Once you have already forgiven and forgotten, remember your goals and make plans for how you could achieve them.
 Move on by focusing on the future and how you want it to be.

 Recovering from a bad childhood is easier said than done.
 We have to put ourselves back together and stay firm.
 The company of someone you can trust could also be helpful during this time.
 Express your feelings and learn to laugh about it.
+“As you begin to take steps to nourish the body, you will be better able to deal with therapy for trauma and the symptoms associated with trauma,” as stated by Dr. Carolyn Coker Ross, MD, MPH, Eating Disorder Specialist.

 Never carry the burden of sad memories.
 It doesn’t define who you are.
 It is a tool to make you stronger and smarter in life.
 Never let it control you.
 Just let it go, and bear in mind that it’s all part of the past, something that you don’t have control over.
 Instead, focus on the future and hold on to an affirmation that could help you look forward to excellent adulthood.